-This Committee consists of the Leaders of all the local authorities within the Coast to Capital area.
+This Committee consists of the Leaders of all the local authorities within the Coast to Capital area, together with the Chief Executive of the LEP.

+It considers business as set by the LEP Board and is convened as required by the Board.
 The Joint Committee has a key role in reviewing and agreeing the Strategic Economic Plan and the priorities for growth across the LEP area.

 The terms of reference of this Committee are set out in Annex D.